Virtual Global Learning Fellows

 Indiana University School of Medicine (IUSM)

 Supakul has a strong interest in medical education.
 She has been a founder and director of Imaging Academic Outreach (iAOC) with the collaboration with Faculty of Health Science and Technology, Chulabhorn Royal Academy, Thailand since 2016 with the mission to establish the lifelong learning and affordable education center for radiologists, technologist and medical personal for Southeast Asian region.
-She is currently a Neuroradiology Fellowship Director for IUSM and has created an online platform for radiology education in response to Covid-19 pandemic not only for the trainees in the USA but also across the continents, broadcasting from the USA via Zoom, Facebook and YouTube live.
+She is currently a Neuroradiology Fellowship Director for IUSM and has created an online platform for radiology education in response to COVID-19 pandemic not only for the trainees in the USA but also across the continents, broadcasting from the USA via Zoom, Facebook and YouTube live.
 This is a proof concept not only the virtual platform can supplement medical education during the pandemic, but also lifelong learning.
 This eliminates boundaries to share knowledge and connect with people during the pandemic and beyond.

 Charlotte Westerhaus-Renfrow